tildearrow/darmstadt/README.md

 this is an experimental Linux full-hardware screen recorder for AMD and Intel cards.

-the purpose of this program is to alleviate some issues with FFmpeg when trying to record using kmsgrab and the hardware encoder (such as stutter).
+the purpose of this program is to alleviate some issues with FFmpeg when trying to record using kmsgrab and the hardware encoder (such as stutter). somebody finally [reported](https://trac.ffmpeg.org/ticket/8377) the issue ~9 months after this project's initial private release.

 ## features